harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ##Warnings and Errors

-We display warnings and errors as bright-red banners at the top of the sketch view when.
-These warnings are displayed in response to failing the validity checks performed when adding a feature to the sketch.
+We display warnings and errors as bright-red banners above the sketch work area.
+These warnings are displayed in response to failing the validity checks performed when adding a feature to the sketch^[The system for validating fold features is described section on page **>>TODO: REF**].

 ![An error message shown when rejecting a polygon with intersecting edges.](figures/32_UI_Tool_Interactions/error_message.png)

 The goal of these warnings is to give users descriptive feedback when errors occur, and to give them an intuitive sense of which actions create invalid features.

+##Intersecting Features

+Some features can be drawn over cuts and folds of existing features.
+When a new feature intersects a previously-drawn feature, it occludes existing cuts and folds — creating the new feature on top of existing features.
+The implementation of these intersections is incomplete, and is described in **>> TODO: REF**

 ##Send to Laser Cutter

 In the three-dimensional preview, users can tap the "send to laser cutter" option.
 This feature sends the user an email with an attached SVG file.
-This file can be fed to a laser cutter or paper cutting machine, or can be opened in a vector graphics editor to make further changes.
+This file can be fed to a laser cutter or paper cutting machine, and can be opened in a vector graphics editor to make further changes.

-The sketches are bound by physical constraints, as described in Chapter X Section Y on page RAWR. **>>TODO**.
+The sketches are bound by physical constraints, as described in Chapter X Section Y on page RAWR. **>>TODO: REF**.
 One constraint is the precision of the cutter, which limits how closely cuts and folds can be drawn to each other.
 We take these physical constraints into account during the sketching process, so the user's design is foldable.

 ##Print

-In addition to sharing an SVG file for laser cutting, users can press "share".
-This version is essentially screenshot of the 2D sketch, and can be printed, emailed, or shared via social media.
+In addition to sharing an SVG file for laser cutting, users can press "print".
+This option provides what is essentially screenshot of the 2D sketch.
+This image can be printed, emailed, or shared via social media.
 Typically, this is the option a user would choose to cut and fold their design by hand.

 ![Options for sharing a fold pattern from the 3D preview.](figures/32_UI_Tool_Interactions/3d-share.png)